Harivallabha/Smart_Dist_DB/README.md

 A limitation of the project is that the data is populated artificially and serves as a proof of concept without actual real-world deployment.
 We utilize this data in conjunction with the MovieLens Dataset for the purpose of generating predictive ratings for personalized recommendations, using machine learning with python.

-**Technology**: We intend to use Oracle Streams, Standard One Edition for the distributed database solution, the python Flask microframework for the front-end, and Oracle Bare Metal Cloud Service for cloud deployment and performance comparison.
+**Technology**: We intend to use Oracle Streams, Standard One Edition for the distributed database solution, the python Flask microframework for the front-end, and Google Cloud for cloud deployment and performance comparison.
 Querying would be done with the help of SQL procedures.

 **References**
 Joseph Grech.
 (2009). *Designing and Implementing a Distributed Database for a Small Multi-Outlet Business*.
 Master's thesis, Regis University.